xenia-e/election-analysis/ReadMe.md

 Project goal is audit of recent local elections.

 ### Projects tasks
-In this project, our final Python script will need to be able to deliver the following information when:
+In this project, our final Python script will need to be able to deliver the following information:
 - Total number of votes cast
 - A complete list of candidates who received votes
 - Total number of votes each candidate received